ypinhsuan/tp/docs/DeveloperGuide.md

     * More difficult to implement as each `Week` number must be checked to ensure it does not exceed `NumberOfOccurrences` in `Lesson`.

 Alternative 1 was chosen as it was easier to check for invalid week numbers.
-To check for invalid week numbers in Alternative 2, additional checks have to be done within the `AttendanceRecordList` class to ensure the week numbers do not exceed the `NumberOfOccurrences`.
+To check for invalid week numbers in Alternative 2, additional checks have to be performed within the `AttendanceRecordList` class to ensure the week numbers do not exceed the `NumberOfOccurrences`.

 The sequence diagram below shows how an `Attendance` instance is retrieved.

 ![AttendanceRetrievalSequenceDiagram](images/AttendanceRetrievalSequenceDiagram.png)

-To avoid implementing add, edit and delete methods in the `Attendance` package, we created utility classes instead to handle these operations.
+To avoid implementing add, edit and delete methods in the `Attendance` package, we created utility classes to handle these operations instead.
 These utility classes are `ModuleClassUtil`, `LessonUtil` and `AttendanceRecordListUtil`.

 ### Display Statistics Feature